 So don’t worry about not getting into the Sistine chapel on your vacation.
 Worry about claustrophobia, smashing the air out of your lungs, pickpockets, and the guy in the gaberdine with the baseball cap who just finds it a kick to yell “fire” in a room full of people.

 Now, as a city, Vatican City is used to packing ‘em in.
 If you look on a map that compares the number of tourists to locals around the world, Vatican City wins hands down.
 Tourists make up 650,655.54% of the population in a given year.
 Imagine.
-Yes, about 5 and a half million tourists visited in 2012.
-The population of Vatican City was 839.
+Yes, about 5 and a half million tourists visited in 2012 when the population of Vatican City was 839.

 But I have another map for you to look at.
 It’s a heat map of Rome.
 It shows the number of pictures taken and uploaded to Panoramio.
 Vatican city is lit up like a firecracker on the fourth of July.